openbridge/embedded-api/README.md

 ## Refresh Token
 A refresh token is a long lived token that your application will use to generate a JWT using the openbridge authorization API.
 To create a refresh token you must have been granted the `api-user` role on your account.
 If you have this role, log into the Openbridge app.
 In the main menu and select `Account` and you will be presented with a `API Management` menu option to navigate you to the refresh token management page.
 Click on the `"Create Refresh Token"` button.
 A modal will present itself where you will need to choose a name for the token.
 Click the `Create` button and your token will be generated, and presented to you.
 It is **VERY IMPORTANT** that you copy this token and store it in a text file, or in your application preferences/settings.
 As a security precaution we will not present this token to you again, as it is not stored in a way we can present it to you again.
 If you lose your token you will be required to generate a new one.

+# Destinations

+Before you can start collecting data through Openbridge you must have configured a destination.
+Destinations can only be configured through the Openbridge app, we currently do not support destination configuration through the API.
+Check out our [Destination FAQ](https://docs.openbridge.com/en/articles/5163160-data-destination-faqs) for more information on destinations.

 # Identity Authorization